- List of Non-Hazardous Chemical Wastes

 3.1 Hazardous Wastes Generated in the Lab

-3. Transfer waste to the container using a funnel to reduce spills.
-Ensure that the waste put into the container will not undego further reaction causing hazardous pressurization of the container.
+- Transfer waste to the container using a funnel to reduce spills.
+Ensure that the waste put into the container will not undergo further reaction causing hazardous pressurization of the container.

-a) Complete the information on the yellow/orange sticker.
+- Complete the information on the yellow sticker.
+Example of sticker shown below.

-c) Email or send the completed form to the Hazardous Materials Manager at email@example.com or through campus mail to Hazardous Materials Manager, EHS, University Service Center.
+- Email or send the completed form to the Hazardous Materials Manager at email@example.com or through campus mail to Hazardous Materials Manager, Safety Department, University Service Center.

 3.2 Disposal of Unwanted Chemicals